Ham salad is a deli favorite that’s easy to make at home! It’s perfect for school or work lunches and it’s a great way to use up leftover ham.

 Pin this recipe now to save it for later

-If you love creamy deli salads like potato salad and macaroni salad, then you’ll love this ham salad recipe too!
+If you love creamy deli salads like potato salad and macaroni salad, you’ll love this ham salad recipe too!
 Never had it before?
-Well, ham salad is a dish made from chopped ham, mayonnaise, and various other ingredients—everyone seems to have their own favorite mix-ins and I share mine below!
+Well, ham salad is a dish made from chopped ham, mayonnaise, and various other ingredients.
+Everyone seems to have their favorite mix-ins, and I share mine below!

-top down image of ham salad served in a large white bowel with rtiz crackers surrounding the bowl
+Top down image of ham salad served in a large white bowl with Ritz crackers on a larger serving plate.

 Best Ham Salad Recipe